jarno-r/rusted-tiny-png/README.md

 The file size can be further reduced by omitting parts that are not required to decode the image data.
 The compressed pixel data contains a checksum.
 Removing the checksum does not prevent decompressing the image data, but reduces the file size by 4 bytes, down to 63 bytes total.

-The file size can be further reduced by removing the end-of-file indicator, which makes for another 12 bytes, bringing the file size down to 51 bytes.
+The file size can be further reduced by removing the end-of-file indicator or the IEND chunk, which makes for another 12 bytes, bringing the file size down to 51 bytes.

-Another extra 5 bytes can be shaved off by truncating the IDAT chunk, leaving out the last null byte of the compressed pixel data and the chunk CRC-32.
+Another extra 5 bytes can be shaved off by truncating the pixel data in the IDAT chunk, leaving out the last null byte of the compressed pixel data and the chunk CRC-32.
+The last null byte of the deflate stream is part of encoding the end-of-block marker.
+That can be cut short, because the decoder knows that the stream ends anyway.
+And omitting the CRC-32 checksum obviously has no impact on the pixel data itself.

 Technically a file that omits the above-mentioned parts is not a valid PNG file, but none of the applications I have tested seem to care.